50% off Premium Yearly

 iShares Core Growth ETF Portfolio is a Canadian stock, trading under the symbol XGRO.TO (previously XGRO-T on Stockchase) on the Toronto Stock Exchange (XGRO-CT).
 It is usually referred to as TSX:XGRO or XGRO.TO

-In the last year, 1 stock analyst published opinions about XGRO.TO (previously XGRO-T on Stockchase).
-0 analysts recommended to BUY the stock.
-1 analyst recommended to SELL the stock.
-The latest stock analyst recommendation is DON'T BUY.
+In the last year, 1 stock analyst issued a Buy, Sell, or Hold rating on XGRO.TO (previously XGRO-T on Stockchase).
+0 analysts recommended to BUY and 1 analyst recommended to SELL the stock.
+The latest stock analyst rating is DON'T BUY.
 Read the latest stock experts' ratings for iShares Core Growth ETF Portfolio.

 iShares Core Growth ETF Portfolio was recommended as a Top Pick by Tyler Mordy on 2019-05-13.
 Read the latest stock experts ratings for iShares Core Growth ETF Portfolio.

-1 stock analyst on Stockchase covered iShares Core Growth ETF Portfolio in the last year.
-It is a trending stock that is worth watching.
+iShares Core Growth ETF Portfolio is followed by 68 investors on Stockchase and is a trending stock that is worth watching.

 A fund of funds, which he's not a fan of.
 He'd rather go with just one fund.
 Fee is OK at 0.2%.
 His biggest issue is how it allocates by country -- 56-60% is exposed to NA, not the rest of the world.